-The answer is really simple, but if you have never done free motion quilting, it might not be so obvious to you.
+However, if you have never done free motion quilting before, the answer might not be so evident to you even though it is actually rather straightforward.

-It is still possible to stitch over the beginning and ending stitches.
-Actually it is easier than reversing and forwarding back and forth.
-When free motion quilting, start the stitch and simply stitch over it three or four times before moving the fabric.
-Do the same when ending.
-Just leave the fabric in place and stitch over several times.
-This locks the stitch in place and secures the seam at both ends.
+Overstitching the beginning and finishing stitches is something that can still be done.
+In point of fact, it is simpler than going backwards and forth in both directions.
+When free motion quilting, you should begin the stitch and then simply stitch over it three or four times before moving the fabric.
+Continue in the same manner when terminating.
+Simply leave the fabric where it is and stitch over the same area multiple times.
+This prevents the stitch from moving and ensures that the seam is secure on both ends.

 Those who are just beginning to do free motion quilting should practice on small projects or test quilt blocks before moving onto the first project.
 Practice the stops and starts; then, move onto practicing your quilt patterns.